-• Enabling and capacity building:
+Enabling and capacity building:

-We see the role of our council (both officers and members) as community enabler, facilitator and capacity builder and our practitioners are supported to fulfil their roles as professional experts working in collaboration with our partners.
+We see the role of our council (both officers and members) as community enabler, facilitator and capacity builder and our practitioners are supported to fulfil their roles as professional experts.

 • Citizen role:

 In Newport, citizens are equal partners and play a role in the creation and support of strong communities and help to design local public services.